aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/pp_developer_guide.rst

     )
     model.move_model_to_device()

-We first create the model from the Huggingface model config.
+We first create the model from the Hugging Face model config.
 If tensor parallel needs to be applied to model it must be done here before applying the pipeline parallel model wrapper.
 The next step is to create the partitions.
 Here is an example to evenly partition the layers for all stages: